thinkall/autogen-demos/AutoGen_Panel/README.md

-# Microsoft AutoGen: Play Ground
+# Microsoft AutoGen: GroupChat PlayGround

-This demo is an AutoGen playground implemented with [Panel](https://panel.holoviz.org/index.html).
+This demo is an AutoGen groupchat playground built with [Panel](https://panel.holoviz.org/).
+You can use it to interact with the AutoGen agents.
+Scroll down to see the code for creating and using the agents.

 ## Run app
 ```